skaluzka/makbet/README.rst

 This is enough for tasks' running, tasks' profiling and for generating corresponding DOT files (see `DOT output`_ section).

-However, DOT files can be converted, in general, to many different output formats, like PDF, PNG, SVG...
+However the DOT files can be converted, in general, to many different output formats, like PDF, PNG, SVG...
 For such conversion additional tooling is required.
-It is recommended to use `graphviz <https://graphviz.gitlab.io/>`_ which has been successfully tested with **makbet** (please read `PNG output`_ section).
+It is recommended to use `graphviz <https://graphviz.gitlab.io/>`_ which has been successfully tested with **makbet** (please check `PNG output`_ section).

 All provided examples were tested with **GNU Make 4.3** and **Bash 5.0.16**.

-For DOT -> PNG conversion, **graphviz 2.50.0** was used.
+For DOT -> PNG conversion, here **graphviz 2.50.0** package was used.

 |